jariou/omdk/README.md

 Add and commit these files to the local repository, and then update the remote repository on GitHub - GitHub pages will automatically publish the new documents to the documentation site https://oasislmf.github.io/omdk/.

-# First Steps
+# Requirements

+## Python

-After cloning the repository (see the GitHub instructions on repository home page) and entering the repository folder you should install the package requirements using
+After cloning the repository (see the GitHub instructions on repository home page) and entering the repository folder you should install the package Python requirements using

     sudo pip install -r requirements.txt